 Characteristics of an Effective and Successful Social Engineer

-Even though humans are guarded about giving away personal information, crafting non-alerting dialogue can elicit sensitive information because a Social Engineer is an expert at making a person feel very comfortable and a human being seeks the validation that a Social Engineer gives (Carnegie, 1939).
-The validation of emotional or physical feedback that boosts and ego, supports a weakness or allows for an excuse to not do their job is given.
+Even though humans are guarded about giving away personal information, crafting non-alerting dialogue can elicit sensitive information because a social engineer is an expert at making a person feel very comfortable and a human being seeks the validation that a social engineer gives (Carnegie, 1939).
+The validation of emotional or physical feedback that boosts an ego, supports a weakness or allows for an excuse to not do their job is given.
 For instance, a social engineer may tail-gate into the company and by acting and looking like the “fellow employees” he gives the security a reason to not stop him and do his job.

 How often do we travel, socialize, or just interact with people we hardly know?
 We do it frequently enough to give away a massive quantity of personal information without realizing it.
 In conversation with other people, in the way we give information in public while on the cell phone or through our use of social media.

-There are many aspects to Social Engineering.
+There are many aspects to social engineering.
 One characteristic is the well crafted art form of eliciting potentially compromising information from unsuspecting individuals.
 In the corporate world, it means potentially giving away a company’s trade secrets to competitors.
-This dialogue will explore the tools and techniques that a successful Social Engineer will use to illicit information from unsuspecting strangers.
+This dialogue will explore the tools and techniques that a successful Social Engineer will use to elicit information from unsuspecting strangers.
 The first step in analyzing a social engineer is the personality of the social engineer.

 The next post will discuss reciprocal altruism, more commonly know as gift giving.